keboola/connection-docs/components/index.md

 ![Screenshot - Service Authorization](/components/authorization-3.png)

 ### External Authorization
-External account can be used in cases where you do not have direct access to the service and the service *account owner* can't share the credentials with you.
-For example they can belong to a different company or department, or sharing the credentials would leak some permissions.
+An external account can be used in cases where you do not have direct access to the service and the service *account owner* can't share the credentials with you.
+For example, they can belong to a different company or department, or sharing the credentials would leak some permissions.
 In such cases you can ask the account owner to authorize the component configuration for you.